mwittig/thing-it-node/README.md

 To get the Arduino connected

-* Download and install the Arduino IDE
+* download and install the Arduino IDE
-* Plug in your Arduino or Arduino compatible microcontroller via USB,
+* plug in your Arduino or Arduino compatible microcontroller via USB,
-* Open the Arduino IDE, select: *File &raquo; Examples &raquo; Firmata &raquo; StandardFirmata*,
+* open the Arduino IDE, select: *File &raquo; Examples &raquo; Firmata &raquo; StandardFirmata*,
-* Click *Upload*.
+* click *Upload*.

-*
-If the upload was successful, the board is now prepared and you can close the Arduino IDE.
+If the upload was successful, the board is now prepared.

 To configure and run *thing-it-node*,